 Specific objectives are as follows:

-This project is working with four local NGO’s and tree nurseries to plant 10 million trees, and directly employing 55 staff from those NGOs.
-The nurseries distribute seedlings during the rainy season – which, 7.5 million trees in, has already regulated itself once again – to local farmers, schools, businesses and individuals.
+This project is working with four local NGO’s and tree nurseries to plant 25 million trees, and directly employing 55 staff from those NGOs.
+The nurseries distribute seedlings during the rainy season – which, now 10 million trees in, has already begun to regulate itself once again – to local farmers, schools, businesses and individuals.
 Staff are trained on skills such as agro-forestry, GPS mapping, and tree nursery management, among others.

 Project staff also educate local communities on the benefits of keeping the trees standing.
 A tree that is left to grow to maturity could bear fruits or provide medicines for instance.
-To further incentivise communities to keep the planted trees standing, we promote and enable small scale livelihood opportunities that are integrated with the trees.
+To further incentivise communities to keep the planted trees standing, small scale livelihood opportunities that are integrated with the trees are encouraged.
 For example, beehives can be placed in the trees allowing for honey farming or trees providing shade for coffee plants will benefit coffee farmers.

-At a global level, these 10 million trees will help to tackle climate change by absorbing vast amounts of carbon.
+At a global level, these millions of trees will help to tackle climate change by absorbing vast amounts of carbon.

 This project is also linked to Welsh Government’s Plant! scheme which is now in its 10th year.